jmswaney/thesis/source/11_chapter_2.md

 the density of antigens.

-Transport of electromobile molecules such as antibodies can be expedited using stochastic electrotransport (12).
+Transport of electromobile molecules such as antibodies can be expedited using stochastic electrotransport.
 However, the probe transport time scale in SE is still much longer than the reaction time scale.
 Applying a higher electric field can further increase transport speed, but Joule heating can cause tissue damage.
 Therefore, it is imperative to modulate both the rate of reaction and transport simultaneously.
-Switching off the binding reaction allows transport of antibodies into the core of the tissue without depletion (45).
+Switching off the binding reaction allows transport of antibodies into the core of the tissue without depletion [@Murray2015].
 Once probes reach the core of the sample, the binding reaction can be switched back on by changing the surrounding chemical environment (pH, detergent concentration).
 Discrete modulation of kinetics by such step-wise change, however, inevitably forms concentration gradients of chemicals (e.g., pH and NaDC) and probes inside the tissue, which causes uneven labeling.
 We addressed this challenge in eFLASH by slowly and gradually changing the concentration of the chemicals to ensure that the reaction condition is uniform tissue-wide throughout the day-long labeling period.

 eFLASH is a robust process that offers considerable experimental flexibility.
 Repeated staining of the same tissue is possible with eFLASH, allowing multiple